michaliskambi/x3d-tests/blender_tests/texture_transform/README.md

 - glTF file produced by Blender's glTF exporter, in `xxx.glb` file.

-    [Castle Model Viewer](https://castle-engine.io/castle-model-viewer) renders them OK, showing that Blender, glTF exporter and CGE work correctly together.
-They are exported to self-contained `.glb` files, so you can view them in any glTF viewer, including online https://gltf-viewer.donmccurdy.com/ and https://github.khronos.org/glTF-Sample-Viewer-Release/ .
+    [Castle Model Viewer](https://castle-engine.io/castle-model-viewer) renders them OK (except TODOs mentioned above...), showing that Blender, glTF exporter and CGE work correctly together.
+They are exported to self-contained `.glb` files, so you can view them in any glTF viewer, including online https://gltf-viewer.donmccurdy.com/ and https://github.khronos.org/glTF-Sample-Viewer-Release/ (except they don't load some glTF files, see above...).

 - TODO: A "desired" X3D file in `xxx_desired.x3d`.